 Also Read: Jainism in India

 Origin of Paryushan Parva

 The origins of the Paryushan Parva are rooted in the agricultural lifestyles of India of centuries ago, when people lived in small, dispersed villages.
 After the monsoon rains and harvests, people had a break from the agricultural work.
 Roads would become difficult to travel, and the increase in insects would make it difficult to travel without killing them.
 Therefore, the people and the Sadhus/Sadhvis would avoid any travel.
-This gave them the chance to spend these days to focus on purifying themselves, advancing their knowledge, and so on.
+This gave them the chance to spend these days focusing on purifying themselves, advancing their knowledge, and so on.

 Festival Of Forgiveness

 Paryushan is a period of sincere and deep contemplation, meditation, spiritual studies, atonement, asking forgiveness, the dialog of the self with the self, fasting, and taking a personal stock of the whole year: what, where and why did I as an individual resort to hurt and violence (mentally, verbally and physically) to others around me with whom I come in contact within my life.

 Paryushan Parva is a grand Jain festival of self-introspection, self-enlightenment, and self-achievement.
 Its teachings and celebrations hold tremendous lessons for how we all, not just Jains, can live in better harmony with ourselves, all living beings, and the environment.